VIDEO: Drone footage shows wolf vs. moose fight in Canada - Red Deer Advocate

 “As I was leaving something unexpected took place.”

-The video is six minutes in length and is attempting to escape for most of that time.
-It finally manages to move out into deeper water, but not without the wolf swims along behind it before eventually giving up the chase.
+The video is six minutes in length and shows the moose attempting to escape for most of that time.
+It finally manages to move out into deeper water, but not without the wolf swimming along behind it before eventually giving up the chase.

 Do you have any wildlife videos or photos to share?
 Message us on Facebook or send them to your local Black Press editor.